Debbie Armstrong

 Debra Rae "Debbie" Armstrong (born December 6, 1963) is a former World Cup alpine ski racer from Seattle, Washington.
-She was the first gold medalist from the U.S. in women's alpine skiing in 12 years, winning the giant slalom at the 1984 Winter Olympics in Sarajevo, Yugoslavia.
+She was the first Olympic gold medalist from the U.S. in women's alpine skiing in twelve years, winning the giant slalom at the 1984 Winter Olympics in Sarajevo, Yugoslavia.

 Racing career

-Born in Salem, Oregon, Armstrong grew up in Seattle and was a multi-sport athlete at Garfield High School; in addition to ski racing, she also played basketball, soccer, volleyball and tennis and has been inducted in the Seattle Public School Hall of Fame and State of Washington Sports Hall of Fame and the U.S. Ski Hall of Fame.
+Born in Salem, Oregon, Armstrong grew up in Seattle and was a multi-sport athlete at Garfield High School; in addition to ski racing, she also played basketball, soccer, volleyball, and tennis.
+Armstrong has been inducted in the Seattle Public Schools Hall of Fame, State of Washington Sports Hall of Fame, and the National Ski Hall of Fame.

-Debbie Armstrong developed her racing skills in the 1970s at the Alpental ski area at Snoqualmie Pass, an hour east of Seattle on I-90.
+Armstrong developed her racing skills in the 1970s at the Alpental ski area at Snoqualmie Pass, an hour east of Seattle on I-90.
 The run "Debbie's Gold" and the "Armstrong's Express" high-speed quad chairlift are named for her.

-She was the Junior National Giant Slalom Champion (Squaw Valley) in 1980.
-After being named to the U.S. Ski Team in 1981 she placed 14th in her first World Cup Giant Slalom in Val d'isere, France starting from bib number 68.
+She was the junior national champion in giant slalom in 1980 at Squaw Valley.
+After being named to the U.S. Ski Team in 1981 she placed 14th in her first World Cup Giant slalom in Val d'isere, France starting from bib number 68.

-She made the 1982 World Championship team in Austria where she broke a leg in a downhill training run and was unable to compete.

-She finished 2nd in the Giant Slalom at the 1983 U.S. Nationals, and placed 3rd in a World Cup Super G and 5th in a Giant Slalom in early January 1984, shortly before the next Olympic games in Sarajevo.
+Armstrong made the 1982 World Championship team in Austria, but broke a leg in a downhill training run and did not compete.
+She was runner-up in the giant slalom at the 1983 U.S. Nationals, and in January 1984, was third in a World Cup super-G and fifth in a giant slalom, shortly before the Olympics.

-At the 1984 Winter Olympics in Sarajevo, she became the first American woman to win a gold medal in skiing since Barbara Cochran won gold 12 years earlier in 1972 at Sapporo.
-Taking the silver medal behind her at Jahorina was Sun Valley's Christin Cooper.
-Later in those games, Phil Mahre and Bill Johnson became the first American men to win Olympic gold in alpine skiing, and Steve Mahre took the silver in the men's slalom behind his twin brother.
-All five alpine medalists from the U.S. were from the Northwest.
+At the 1984 Winter Olympics in Sarajevo, Armstrong became the first American woman to win a gold medal in skiing since Barbara Cochran won the slalom a dozen years earlier at Sapporo.

 At the 1985 World Championships in Bormio, Italy, Armstrong placed 4th in the giant slalom.

-In 1987, Armstrong placed 6th in the FIS Alpine World Championships Super-G. and became the U.S. National Giant Slalom Champion.
+In 1987 at the World Championships, Armstrong placed sixth in the Super-G. and became the U.S. National Giant slalom Champion.

-She finished 13th in the giant slalom at the 1988 Winter Olympics in Calgary.
+Defending her gold medal, she finished thirteenth in the giant slalom at the 1988 Winter Olympics in Calgary.

-Dr. Hubert Armstrong, Armstrong's father, is a clinical psychologist at the University of Washington.
-He participated in the 1988 Winter Olympics representing the US luge team as the Sports Psychologist.
-His 1986, Parenting the Elite Athlete (Armstrong Jr. Ph.D., Hubert E. (February/March 1986) has gained traction as a classic sport parenting article in alpine ski racing.
+Dr. Hubert Armstrong, Armstrong's father, is a clinical psychologist at the University of Washington; he participated in the 1988 Winter Olympics, representing the US luge team as the sports psychologist.
+His 1986 Parenting the Elite Athlete (Armstrong, Hubert E., Jr., Ph.D.
+(February/March 1986) has gained traction as a classic sport parenting article in alpine ski racing.

-She completed her World Cup career with 18 top ten finishes: 7 in the downhill, three in the Super-G, five in the giant slalom, and three in the combined.
+She completed her World Cup career with 18 top ten finishes: 7 in downhill, three in Super-G, five in giant slalom, and three in combined.